woody6402/freezer_ha/README.md

-# Gefriertruhe -- Home Assistant Integration
+# Gefriertruhe -- Home Assistant

 This repository contains configuration files and dashboards for managing a freezer ("Gefriertruhe") in **Home Assistant**.\